pil0706/Map_blog/_posts/2019-06-27-Learn from others.md

 I downloaded world osm.pbf file and extracted water boundaries only.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; You can try with the planet site but it will take forever to download (for 24 hours, with my house network -the cheapest and slowest network speed and my iMac (i5 3.2GHz, 24GB 1600 MHz) was only able to download 16% of planet data).</br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; You can try with the planet site but it will take forever to download (for 24 hours, with my house network -the cheapest and slowest network speed and my iMac (i5 3.2GHz, 24GB 1600 MHz) was only able to download 16% of planet data).<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I used geofabrik instead, where you can specify your target country/region.</br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I used geofabrik instead, where you can specify your target country/region.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; After I did extract and convert the data, I could just show openstreetmap because it is basically same as planet.osm.pbf (There always are easiest and fastest way to achieve your goal.)

 These are the data results of the bizarre area.